foundry-rs/starknet-foundry/docs/src/testing/debugging.md

 Tests: 1 passed, 0 failed, 0 skipped, 0 ignored, 0 filtered out
 ```

-Forge tries to convert values to strings when possible.
+`snforge` tries to convert values to strings when possible.
 In case conversion is not possible,
 just `original value` is printed.

 If the parsed value contains ASCII control characters (e.g. 27: `ESC`), it will not be converted to a string.